darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 P.S.
 The Algorithm is usable for directional graphs too, just a need to remove one code line for adding edges to both directions.

 P.P.S.
-Found [the wiki page containing three different parallel methods for all shortest paths problem](https://en.wikipedia.org/wiki/Parallel_all-pairs_shortest_path_algorithm).
+Found [the wiki page containing three different parallel methods for all shortest paths problem solving](https://en.wikipedia.org/wiki/Parallel_all-pairs_shortest_path_algorithm).
 We have implemented the trivial parallelization.
-There is a room to try advanced choice for Dijkstra parallelization (that will be potentially having no gain), and Floyd parallelization
+There is room to try the advanced choices for Dijkstra parallelization (that will have potentially no gain), and Floyd parallelization.